Cleveland: Late 20th and early 21st centuries

+During the 1970s, Cleveland became known as "Bomb City U.S.A." due to several bombings that shook the city, mostly due to organized crime rivalries.
 In December 1978, during the turbulent tenure of Dennis Kucinich as mayor, Cleveland became the first major American city since the Great Depression to enter into a financial default on federal loans.
-By the beginning of the 1980s, several factors, including changes in international free trade policies, inflation, and the savings and loan crisis, contributed to the recession that severely affected cities like Cleveland.
+The national recession of the early 1980s "further eroded the city's traditional economic base."
 While unemployment during the period peaked in 1983, Cleveland's rate of 13.8% was higher than the national average due to the closure of several steel production centers.

 The city began a gradual economic recovery under Mayor George V. Voinovich in the 1980s.
-The downtown area saw the construction of the Key Tower and 200 Public Square skyscrapers, as well as the development of the Gateway Sports and Entertainment Complex—consisting of Progressive Field and Rocket Mortgage FieldHouse—and the North Coast Harbor, including the Rock and Roll Hall of Fame, FirstEnergy Stadium, and the Great Lakes Science Center.
-The city emerged from default in 1987.
+Downtown saw the construction of the Key Tower and 200 Public Square skyscrapers, as well as the development of the Gateway Sports and Entertainment Complex – consisting of Progressive Field and Rocket Arena – and North Coast Harbor, including the Rock and Roll Hall of Fame, Cleveland Browns Stadium, and the Great Lakes Science Center.
+Although the city emerged from default in 1987, it later suffered from the impact of the subprime mortgage crisis and the Great Recession.

-By the turn of the 21st century, Cleveland succeeded in developing a more diversified economy and gained a national reputation as a center for healthcare and the arts.
-Additionally, it has become a national leader in environmental protection, with its successful cleanup of the Cuyahoga River.
-The city's downtown and several neighborhoods have experienced significant population growth since 2010, despite the fact that the overall population has continued to decline.
-Challenges remain for the city, with economic development of neighborhoods, improvement of city schools, and continued encouragement of new immigration to Cleveland being top municipal priorities.
+Nevertheless, by the turn of the 21st century, Cleveland succeeded in developing a more diversified economy and gained a national reputation as a center for healthcare and the arts.
+The city's downtown and several neighborhoods have experienced significant population growth since 2010, while overall population decline has slowed.
+Challenges remain for the city, with improvement of city schools, economic development of neighborhoods, and continued efforts to tackle poverty, homelessness, and urban blight being top municipal priorities.

 Geography

-According to the United States Census Bureau, the city has a total area of 82.47 sqmi, of which 77.70 sqmi is land and 4.77 sqmi is water.
+According to the U.S. Census Bureau, the city has a total area of 82.47 sqmi, of which 77.70 sqmi is land and 4.77 sqmi is water.
 The shore of Lake Erie is 569 ft above sea level; however, the city lies on a series of irregular bluffs lying roughly parallel to the lake.
 In Cleveland these bluffs are cut principally by the Cuyahoga River, Big Creek, and Euclid Creek.

 The land rises quickly from the lake shore elevation of 569 feet.
 Public Square, less than 1 mi inland, sits at an elevation of 650 ft, and Hopkins Airport, 5 mi inland from the lake, is at an elevation of 791 ft.

 Cleveland borders several inner-ring and streetcar suburbs.
 To the west, it borders Lakewood, Rocky River, and Fairview Park, and to the east, it borders Shaker Heights, Cleveland Heights, South Euclid, and East Cleveland.
 To the southwest, it borders Linndale, Brooklyn, Parma, and Brook Park.
-To the south, the city also borders Newburgh Heights, Cuyahoga Heights, and Brooklyn Heights and to the southeast, it borders Warrensville Heights, Maple Heights, and Garfield Heights.
+To the south, the city borders Newburgh Heights, Cuyahoga Heights, and Brooklyn Heights and to the southeast, it borders Warrensville Heights, Maple Heights, and Garfield Heights.
 To the northeast, along the shore of Lake Erie, Cleveland borders Bratenahl and Euclid.